johnrearden/clarity/planning-resources/Plan-and-Kanban.md

 Privacy-Focused User Accounts: Allow users to save their progress and preferences securely.

 Chatbot Support: An AI-driven chatbot to provide immediate, basic support and guide users to appropriate resources.

+(Put emotion cards in a carousel for mobile to save on scrolling)

 ----------------------------------------------------------------------------------------------------------------------------------------------